|

 - Feis Ceoil - late March, this is one of Europe's oldest and most prestigious classical musical festivals

-Dublin Events in April - Dublin- Colours Boat Race - first weekend, a rowing race along the River Liffey between Trinity College and University College Dublin
+- Colours Boat Race - first weekend, a rowing race along the River Liffey between Trinity College and University College Dublin

 - Howth Music Festival - Easter weekend, this pretty fishing village on the outskirts of the city plays host to three days of popular music